Financial Aid and Scholarships - Undergraduate

 Scholarships

-Scholarship applications are available to currently enrolled students or admitted incoming students on the UWL Alumni & Friends Foundation Office website.
-All applications (unless otherwise indicated) must be submitted to the UWL Foundation Office.
-Applications are submitted to various offices that offer scholarships based on academic majors; please refer to the scholarship website.
-The deadline for scholarship applications is February 1 each year.
-Scholarships and awards are announced during college and general events the last week in April.
-Visit the University of Wisconsin-La Crosse Foundation, Inc. for information about the scholarships they administer or call 608.785.8760.
+UWL Foundation scholarship applications are available to currently enrolled students or admitted incoming students through the UWL Alumni & Friends Foundation.1 All applications (unless otherwise indicated) must be submitted to the UWL Foundation Office.
+The deadline for these applications is February 1 each year.
+Scholarships and awards are typically announced during the last week in April.
+For additional information, visit the Scholarship Resource Center's UWL Foundation scholarships or call 608.785.8760.

 The UWL Alumni & Friends Foundation, Inc., is an independent non-profit, tax-exempt Wisconsin corporation and a tax-exempt public charity under Section 501(c)(3) of the Internal Revenue Code.
 Created in 1967 to promote the welfare of the University of Wisconsin-La Crosse, it accomplishes this by encouraging, soliciting, receiving, managing, and administering gifts from alumni, friends, businesses, and other programs that advance the mission of the University.
-Gifts to the Foundation are tax deductible to the fullest extent of the law as applied to the individual circumstances of each donor.
+Gifts to the foundation are tax deductible to the fullest extent of the law as applied to the individual circumstances of each donor.